hot-glue-for-rails/hot-glue/README.md

 # HOW THIS GEM IS TESTED

-We have one kind of "sandboxes": a DUMMY sandbox

 The dummy sandbox is found at `spec/dummy`

-The dummy lives as mostly checked- into the repository, except the folders where the generated code goes (`spec/dummy/app/views/`, `spec/dummy/app/controllers/`, `spec/dummy/specs/` are excluded from Git)
+The dummy sandbox lives as mostly checked- into the repository, **except** the folders where the generated code goes (`spec/dummy/app/views/`, `spec/dummy/app/controllers/`, `spec/dummy/specs/` are excluded from Git)

 When you run the **internal specs**, which you can do **at the root of this repo** using the command `rspec`, a set of specs will run to assert the generators are erroring when they are supposed to and producing code when they are supposed to.